Children are often perceived as our precious jewels of our future. Too precious that we shield them away from the realities of life.

 Which is right for kids to protest, and which is not?

 Looking thoroughly, does our education system prepare ourselves to be adults?
 Malaysia is now debating and preparing the reduction of voting age to 18 years old.
 We might be prepared technically, afterall, it is just amending the voter list to more voters.
-But are the 18 year olds prepare in terms of understanding of the governance and political system.
+But are the 18 year olds prepared in terms of understanding of the governance and political system.

 It is of utmost importance when we are dealing with the problems of environment and climate change.
 Aren’t we supposed to have the mentality whereby the earlier a child understands about it, the easier we can prevent actions that destructs the environment.